2004 Nazran raid: Casualties

 According to the official figures, 92 people were killed in the raid, including at least 47 police officials, a number later revised downward to 88.
 The final toll included 27 civilians, 26 policemen (24 Ingush and 2 Chechen), 10 special forces servicemen, 9 soldiers (6 Russian and 3 Ingush), 8 FSB agents, 5 employees of the local prosecutor's office, at least 2 guerrillas and 3 unidentified people.
 About 106 people were injured, including 51 members of government forces.

 The largest group of the dead were local police and other law enforcement officials, whom the rebels said they killed for collaborating with Russian security services in kidnappings and killings of Ingush civilians suspected of sympathizing with the rebels.
-The killed officials included the republic's acting Interior Minister Abukar Kostoyev, his deputy Zyaudin Kotiyev, Nazran city prosecutor Mukharbek Buzurtanov, and Nazran district prosecutor Bilan Oziyev.
+The killed officials included the republic's acting Interior Minister Abukar Kostoev, his deputy Zyaudin Kotiev, Nazran city prosecutor Mukharbek Buzurtanov, and Nazran district prosecutor Bilan Oziev.

 A number of civilians, including the Ingush health minister and a local UN worker, were killed in the crossfire.
 Only 2 dead rebels were found in the morning after attack, according to Kavkaz Center website, the attackers lost 6 men killed.
 The KC statement also said that over 120 "servants of Russia" were killed in the attack and 30 policemen were captured.

 Aftermath

-Army General Vyacheslav Tikhomirov, the Russian Deputy Interior Minister and the commander of Russia's Internal Troops (VV), decided to resign after Federal Interior Minister Rashid Nurgaliyev blamed them for the high number of deaths.
+Army General Vyacheslav Tikhomirov, the Russian Deputy Interior Minister and the commander of Russia's Internal Troops (VV), decided to resign after Federal Interior Minister Rashid Nurgaliev blamed them for the high number of deaths.
 After Tikhomirov's resignation, the VV remained without a head for a month.

 Some 30 suspected rebels, mostly Ingush, were arrested in the next two months over their part in the Nazran raid.
 Several days after the September 2004 Beslan school siege, Deputy Prosecutor General of Russia Vladimir Kolesnikov said 10 of the weapons stolen in Nazran were used in the Beslan attack.
 One of the demands of Beslan terrorists was also the release of the raid suspects.
 In 2005, 13 of them were convicted and sentenced to 8–25 years in prison.